kaist-cp/smr-benchmark/README.md

 curl https://sh.rustup.rs -sSf | bash -s -- -y
 ```

-#### Install Python3 Packages
+#### Install Python Packages

-Some Python3 packages are necessary to execute end-to-end experiment scripts and generate plots.
+Some Python packages are necessary to execute end-to-end experiment scripts and generate plots.
 To install them locally, simply run:

 ```bash
 sudo apt install python3-pip
 pip3 install --user pandas plotnine
 ```

-However, in some cases, you might encounter an issue due to the conflicts on the versions of Python3 packages.
-If this is the case, We suggest using `pyenv` to set up the Python3 environment to minimize potential conflicts with the pre-installed system Python3 environment.
+However, in some cases, you might encounter an issue due to the conflicts on the versions of Python packages.
+If this is the case, We suggest using `pyenv` to set up the Python environment to minimize potential conflicts with the pre-installed system Python environment.

 ```bash
 # Install the system Python3 and all dependencies for `pyenv`.